 It is common at Ilfracombe, and at Torquay; and indeed everywhere where there are cracks and small holes in limestone or slate rock.
-In these holes it fixes its base, and expands its delicate brown-grey star-like flowers on the surface: but it must be chipped out with hammer and chisel, at the expense of much dirt and patience; for the moment it is touched it contracts deep into the rock, and all that is left of the daisy flower some two or three inches across, is a blue knot of half the size of a marble.
+In these holes it fixes its base, and expands its delicate brown-grey star-like flowers on the surface: but it must be chipped out with hammer and chisel, at the expense of much dirt and patience; for the moment it is touched it contracts deep into the rock, and all that is left of the daisy flower, some two or three inches across, is a blue knot of halt the size of a marble.
 But it will expand again, after a day or two of captivity, and well repay all the trouble which it has cost.
+A curious, but less handsome species (Troglodytes) may be found in hundreds among the Eastern rocks at Hastings, in similar situations to that of Bellis; its only token when the tide is down, being a round dimple in the muddy sand which fills the lower cracks of rocks.